rjpcasalino/blog_bt/src/posts/2022-10-30-A-Brief-History-of-Everything-We-Know-Thus-Far.md

 that I love Bod Seger and one of his songs needs new life outside a truck ad ... here we go!

 I got COVID-19 (or is it SARS<span>&mdash;</span>CoV<span>&mdash;</span>2?) a few months back (we __must__ never forget [Li Wenliang](https://en.wikipedia.org/wiki/Li_Wenliang)) and when I was sick with this virus of all viruses I read Andrew H. Knoll's fabulous book ["A Brief History of Earth"](https://www.amazon.com/Brief-History-Earth-Billion-Chapters/dp/0062853910) and I told myself that today I would write about what I read and why I liked what I read.
-Does that not sound nice?

 Anyhow,

 Four billion years in eight chapters and I haven't picked up this book in months so I am trying to recall from memory what I did learn or why I wanted to read it in the first place.
-Okay, okay — something is coming back to me.
-[Stephen Gould](https://en.wikipedia.org/wiki/Stephen_Jay_Gould) — I was really into his books over the summer and was really digging his writings on Darwin.
+Okay, okay<span>&mdash;</span>something is coming back to me.
+[Stephen Gould](https://en.wikipedia.org/wiki/Stephen_Jay_Gould)<span>&mdash;</span>I was really into his books over the summer and was really digging his writings on Darwin.
 Darwin.
 In my mind I see now his partner in crime: [Alfred Russel Wallace](https://en.wikipedia.org/wiki/Alfred_Russel_Wallace) who was not a racist but an honest person in a bad time.
 More on him later.

 > I recall!